nomelif/Audionodes/README.md

 Audio generation in blender nodes.

+We now support MIDI keyboards but only on Linux.

 _We do not support Windows yet, but we will try to as soon as we figure how to package everything._

 Lisenced under GPLv.3. (https://www.gnu.org/licenses/gpl-3.0.en.html)